 Note

-AWS pricing in this article uses US East S3 Standard assumptions for example math.
+AWS pricing in this article uses US East S3 Standard assumptions for example framing.
 AWS prices vary by region, storage class, request type, transfer destination, and optional features.
 Always check AWS’s official pricing page before making a final purchasing decision.

 Quick Verdict